thacherT1D/webdevstuff/Auth/Express:_Baking_Cookies_PT_II:_Sessions.desc.md

 If the signatures match the server can be confident the session has not been modified.

+**You Do:**

+- Talks to everyone at your table, explain session token signing as if they were someone with no technical background.

 ***

 ## Sessions in Express